joinself/academy/examples/solutions/signing-tenacy-agreement/README.md

 ### Digital Signature Fundamentals

 **What is a Digital Signature?**
-A cryptographically secure credential that represents a legally binding agreement, issued by a trusted authority.
+A cryptographically secure credential that represents a legally binding agreement, issued by a trusted authority and verified through real credential processing.

 **Core Components:**
 - **Agreement**: The document being signed (PDF, contract, etc.)
+- **Evidence**: The PDF document attached as evidence to the credential
 - **Signer**: The person providing the signature
-- **Claims**: Metadata about the signature (timestamp, document hash, etc.)
+- **Claims**: Real metadata extracted from the signed credential (timestamp, document hash, agreement type, etc.)
-- **Credential**: The cryptographically signed proof of agreement
+- **Credential**: The cryptographically signed proof of agreement with verifiable claims

 ### Self SDK Architecture

 **Credential-Based Signatures:**
-- Digital signatures are implemented as verifiable credentials
+- Digital signatures are implemented as verifiable credentials with real verification
 - Each signature is a credential with claims representing the agreement
 - Cryptographic signatures ensure integrity and authenticity
 - Evidence attachments link signatures to original documents
+- Real credential verification responses are decoded and processed
+- Claims are extracted from actual signed credentials, not hardcoded values

 **Workflow Integration:**
 - Authentication and signing workflows are seamlessly integrated
 - Same mobile app handles both authentication and signing
 - Consistent user experience across all interactions
 - Unified session management and security model
+- Real-time credential verification response processing
+- Robust error handling for different response structures

 ---